UdayG01/URLChat/README.md

-# URLChat: Uncovering Hidden Insights from URLs, Blogs, and Webpages
+# URLChat: Uncovering Hidden Insights from URLs, Blogs,and Webpages by harnessing LLMs(Llama2-13b, Falcon-7b)

 ## 📚 Introduction
 Imagine being able to uncover the true intentions behind an article, effortlessly grasping complex vocabulary, and extracting crucial information from lengthy webpages.
 Our URLChat tool makes this possible, leveraging the power of cutting-edge Large Language Models (LLMs) and Langchain to provide a seamless and immersive interaction with URLs, blogs, and webpages.